oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Upon receiving an SD-JWT, a Holder or a Verifier MUST ensure that

  * the Issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
- * all Disclosures are valid and correspond to a digest value that appears in the Issuer-signed JWT (directly in the payload or recursively included in other Disclosures).
+ * all Disclosures are valid and correspond to a respective digest value in the Issuer-signed JWT (directly in the payload or recursively included in other Disclosures).

 The Holder or the Verifier MUST perform the following (or equivalent) steps when receiving an SD-JWT: